qala-io/java-course/docs/programme/articles/networking-layers.md

 How do network protocols are built on top of other protocols?
 ----

-Each networking protocol has its headers and a payload.
+Each networking protocol has its headers and a payload (body).
 Headers are needed for the correct routing while payload is the actual data.
-So the payloads can have anything from that protocol perspective.
+So payloads can have any byte sequence from the protocol perspective.
 And this is how higher-layer protocols are built - their own header and body are stored in the payload of the lower-layer protocols.
 It's like russian dolls: